pgadmin-org/pgadmin4/docs/en_US/pgadmin_tabbed_browser.rst

 .. image:: images/main_properties_table.png
     :alt: Properties panel

 The *Properties* tab displays information about the object selected.

+Click the *Delete* icon in the toolbar under the browser tab to delete the selected objects in the Properties panel.

-Click the *Edit* icon in the toolbar under the browser tabs to launch the *Properties* dialog for the selected object.
+Click the *Drop Cascade* icon in the toolbar under the browser tab to delete the selected objects and all dependent objects in the Properties panel.

 .. image:: images/main_properties_icons.png
     :alt: Object editor icon

+Click the *Edit* icon in the toolbar under the browser tabs to launch the *Properties* dialog for the selected object.

 To preserve any changes to the *Properties* dialog, click the *Save* icon; your modifications will be displayed in the updated *Properties* tab.